RoamGuru Roam Guru

 Coordinates: 52.3783° N, 4.8911° E

 Dating from 1642, this is one of Amsterdam's oldest cafés.
-The canal-side terrace offers stunning views, and the interior feels like a time capsule.
+The canal-side terrace is stunning in summer, and the interior feels like a time capsule.
 Legend says Catholics held secret masses in the attic during the Reformation.
+Whether true or not, it adds to the atmosphere.

 Café de Dokter